 Chris has two children with whom he has shared his passion for physical activities and the outdoors.
 They have followed in his footsteps of downhill and cross country skiing and mountain bike racing and he wants to instill that fervor for outdoor activity and mountain biking in many more New Jersey young people.
 He talks extensively about his desire to bring the sport to those who may not enjoy participating in mainstream high school team sports, but would like to be part of a team.

-Chris currently is the Territory Sales manager, Northeast at Haibike USA.
+Chris is President of Renegade Action Group, LLC.
 In the past he has been Store Manager at Marty’s Reliable Cycle in Morristown, National Accounts Manager at Pacific Health Labs, Account Manager for New York and New Jersey for Jamis Bicycles, and Account Manager for NYC metro/Northern NJ for Specialized Bicycles.
 Chris spent 11 years living and working in Breckenridge, Co., and has been racing mountain bikes since his first purchase in 1988.
 He has also competed in Road, Cyclocross, Time Trailing, ski racing, and adventure racing.
 He has a Bachelor of Science in Environment and Business Economics from Rutgers University.

 Jeff Lenosky, League Ambassador

-Jeff is a veteran rider who travels the country performing demos, leading consumer rides and competing in various disciplines of mountain biking.
+Jeff is a veteran rider who travels the country performing demos, leading group rides and competing in various disciplines of mountain biking.
 His resume on and off the bike is unmatched in the industry.
-He is a 3 time National Champion, World Record Holder on the bike and possesses broad experience in public relations, marketing, event coordination and production.
-Highly motivated and skillful at creating unique marketing opportunities for brands and athletes in a fast paced environment.
-A native of New Jersey, Jeff is a pioneer of MTB street and urban riding and set the world record for the highest bunny hop on a mountain bike (45.5 inches).
+He is a 3 time National Champion, World Record Holder on the bike and possesses broad experience in public relations, marketing, event coordination, and production.
+Highly motivated and skillful at creating unique marketing opportunities for brands and athletes in a fast-paced environment.
+A native of New Jersey, Jeff is a pioneer of MTB ,street, and urban riding and set the world record for the highest bunny hop on a mountain bike (45.5 inches).

-Jason Gonsalves, Tech Guru Supreme, Chief Course Marshal
+Jason Gonsalves, Tech Guru Supreme, Chief of Course Setting

 Jason currently carries the titles of Chief Course Marshal and Chief Course Setter for NJICL.
 While not a racer himself, he appreciates the sport and the opportunity to share his love of the trails and active outdoor lifestyle.
 Jason has been co-leading the Dickerson Mine Preserve chapter or JORBA for the last eight years and is a member of the Mine Hill Open Space Committee.
 When not working on the trails, he is often running beginner and intermediate group rides throughout North Jersey.
 Jason was the former owner of mtbnj.com and currently runs a mountain biking specific meetup.com group.